Position

 Choosing the Right Prunus lusitanica for Your Hedge

 When selecting your Portuguese laurel plants for your hedge, consider several factors.
-Firstly, think about the size of your desired hedge.
+First, please think about the size of your desired hedge.
 Pot-grown plants or root ball plants are readily available and offer varying sizes.
 For an instant hedge, choose larger, more mature plants.
 This means you’ll have a quicker result, although it comes with higher initial costs.
 Smaller, pot-grown plants, while cheaper initially, require more time to establish a mature hedge.

 Planting Your Portuguese Laurel Hedge: A Step-by-Step Guide